gomicro/flow/README.md

 # Why Flow?

 Even when you're looking to do a very discrete set of aws-cli actions for build and deploy, depending on your project, there is a significant portion of time spent prepping your environment (upwards of 1 min per build).
 This prep, which has nothing to do with your project, can consist of setting up Python, maybe install pip, and then install the aws-cli.
-Additionally you reguarly will run into version conflicts between your installed version of Python and the required version by the aws-cli breaking your build.
+Additionally you regularly will run into version conflicts between your installed version of Python and the required version by the aws-cli breaking your build.

 Flow aims to drastically reduce that time by allowing for a single download with no additional dependencies.
 Downloading a single, precompiled binary into your build is simpler, faster, and less fragile.